rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 2. A UI widget provided by HelpDocs that allows users to browse documentation from within a Web application.
 For their documentation, see [the lighthouse section of the HelpDocs website](https://www.helpdocs.io/lighthouse).

+### List Container

+A type of [container](#container) that enforces no constraint on how the contents are organised.
+Whilst the name would suggest there is an order, the user has no control over this and thus the container is more analogous to a set than an array — the name deriving from how the contents are displayed in the UI.